featurist/hyperdom/docs/readme.md

 [view code](docs/codesandbox/get-started-events/src/browser/app.jsx#L3)
 ```

 This it __NOT__ a runtime thing though and it requires preprocessing.
-Markdown fils that contain those links should be kept in `docs/src`.
+Markdown files that contain those links should be kept in `docs/src`.
 Then, before pushing your changes, run:

 ```
 yarn populate-code-blocks